dotpointer/mysql-shim/README.md

 	Note that this script does live tests - it creates databases, tables, table rows, deletes databases and so on.
 The same words for the library goes for the testing script - it has been developed to be safe to use, but errors may exist.
 So if you want to be really safe then run the test file on a database server containing data you don't mind losing.

 	You are of course welcome to test the library yourself and also to modify both the library and the testing script.
 Please send me an e-mail if you find anything interesting - like errors.
-Below are usage instructions and links to the testing script.
+Below are usage instructions for the testing script.

 * Usage of the testing script